learn-co-curriculum/react-hooks-use-context/README.md

 With our context created, and our provider component all set up, let's see how we can use this context data from other components.

+Curious about what children is?
+Review our React Children Lesson for a refresher! **Need hyperlink to related lesson**.

 ## Using Context

 In order to give our components access to the context data, we must first use